WicksGroup/pyhy/README.md

 1. `pyhy/data/demo/demo_setup.inf` **The filename format `demo_setup.inf` must be used.**
 This a Hyades .inf file with the phrase `TV_PRES` inserted where the tv pressure values would go.
 This can be done for you by selecting `Set Pressure for Optimization` while using `inf_GUI.py`.
-Additionally inside `inf_GUI.py` you must set a Material of Interest, which leaves a comment in the .inf file indicating which layer should be used for velocity calculations.
+Additionally, inside `inf_GUI.py` you must set a Material of Interest, which leaves a comment in the .inf file indicating which layer should be used for velocity calculations.
 2. `pyhy/data/experimental/exerimental_demo.xlsx` an excel file containing the experimental data.
 **Any filename can be used, as long as it is specified in the .cfg**.